AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Proposed AMSP-UOD Network

 \subsection{Non-Maximum Suppression-Similar}

-In dense underwater environments, two primary challenges in detection are overlapping objects with similar features and overlapping bounding boxes for the same target, leading to inaccuracies in traditional Non-Maximum Suppression (NMS) methods.
+In dense underwater environments, two primary challenges in detection are overlapping objects with similar features and overlapping bounding boxes for the same target, leading to inaccuracies in traditional NMS methods.
 While Soft-NMS \cite{bodla2017soft} retains more boxes, it increases computational time.
-To overcome these issues, we propose an NMS technique based on aspect ratio similarity, called NMS-Similar.
+To overcome these issues, we propose an NMS method based on aspect ratio similarity, called NMS-Similar.
 This method combines traditional NMS's speed with SoftNMS's precision, using a unique aspect ratio threshold and optimized greedy strategy.
 The suppression mechanism for each object is as follows:

-where $S_i$ is the current detection box's confidence, M is the highest confident box, Intersection-Over-Union (IoU) measures overlap between predicted and ground-truth boxes, $N_t$ is the preset IoU threshold, $Sim$ calculates the aspect ratio similarity, \( \vec{M} \) represents the length and width of M. $N_s$ is the preset similarity threshold, and $\sigma$ is a Gaussian weighting function.
-L and L' represent the remaining and recalculated detection boxes, respectively.
-Equation (\ref{cal_times}) adjusts the suppression count for non-maximum confidence boxes.
-Unlike traditional NMS, this method uses fewer suppressions than Gaussian-weighted soft-NMS to correct false suppressions.
-The aspect ratio similarity design stems from inconsistent detection box overlaps in varying scenarios.
-While the Gaussian-weighted \( \det \) suits sparse scenes, it over-suppresses in dense settings.
-Thus, we introduced an aspect ratio threshold to balance suppressions across densities, enhancing detection precision.
+where $S_i$ is the current detection box's confidence, $M$ is the highest confident box, Intersection over Union (IoU) measures overlap between predicted and ground-truth boxes, $N_t$ is the preset IoU threshold, $Sim$ calculates the aspect ratio similarity, \( \vec{M} \) represents the length and width of $M$. $N_s$ is the preset similarity threshold, and $\sigma$ is a Gaussian weighting function. $L$ and $L'$ represent the remaining and recalculated detection boxes, respectively.
+Equation (\ref{cal_times}) adjusts the suppression counts for non-maximum confidence boxes by introducing an aspect ratio threshold to exclude similar detection boxes.
+The threshold strategy takes into account that object detection boxes for the same object at different scales share similar aspect ratios.
+During the computation process, similar detection boxes are precluded in advance, reducing the suppression time in dense scenes while ensuring detection accuracy.